A hungry shopper finds the best Web sites for international foods.

 Just a year old, this site already has a well-chosen selection of Latin-American, Spanish and Caribbean foods, from chorizo sausage to Guajillo chiles.

 Ease of use: The site is in both English and Spanish, and some items definitely cater to a homesick Latin audience--six-packs of Inca Kola, for instance.
 The photographs are useful, but many products have only brief descriptions.

-Bottom line: Latin Grocer is one of the few ethnic sites that offers fresh fish, but at a price--Chilean salmon is $26.89 for two pounds, plus $20 for shipping.
+Bottom line: Latin Grocer is one of the few culturally-specific sites that offers fresh fish, but at a price--Chilean salmon is $26.89 for two pounds, plus $20 for shipping.
 Other items are available only in large quantities: You can order whole Serrano hams here, but not slices, and Manchego cheese is sold only in wheels of at least eight pounds.
 Still, the site has weekly sales, so many prices are competitive.
 Most of my order arrived overnight, but one item was out of stock and came four business days later.

 Best specialty site: Peppers | www.peppers.com

 Peppers carries more than 6,500 hot sauces, marinades, pickled peppers and seasonings from around the world.

 Ease of use: A dancing hot pepper with a surfboard welcomes you to the site, and cute comments ("Keeps the dog out of my food!") pop up on various pages.
 If you're looking for a particular product--say, San Marcos chipotles in adobo sauce--you'll find it here: The Sauce-O-Matic search engine lets you zero in on exactly what you want.

 Bottom line: Prices are fair compared with other pepper specialty sites: Most hot sauces are $4 to $6.

 Steven A. Shaw an attorney in New York, writes often for Salon.com and Food Arts.